 Search Deal using the quick or advanced search functionalities

-The search function is a useful shortcut to get quick access to opportunity overviews and company profiles in Inpart Deal.
+The search function is a useful shortcut to get quick access to all information in Inpart Deal.

 Overview